 3. Connect with the customer

 In the immediate aftermath of a brand crisis, the way you communicate with your audience is key to moving forward.
 Removing negative feedback or denying its existence when it’s accurate is the wrong approach.
-Your customers will respond with more sympathy if you admit your mistake, apologise sincerely, and explain how you’ll fix it.
+Your customers will respond with more sympathy if you admit your mistake, apologize sincerely, and explain how you’ll fix it.
 The faster you can do this, the better.

 4. Present a united front